 There was no institution among the Jews regarded with more veneration than that of the Sabbath.
 It was a divinely ordained part of the Law designed for the rest of man and his worship of God.
 It began with sunset on Friday and ended with sunset on Saturday, and was announced by three trumpet blasts from the Temple and synagogue.
-The law stated that all food must be prepared, all vessels washed, all lights kindled, and all tools laid aside.
-However, the rabbis had elaborated on these until they had a system of thirty-nine works which when done, rendered the offender subject to death by stoning.
+The Law stated that all food must be prepared, all vessels washed, all lights kindled, and all tools laid aside.
+However, the rabbis had elaborated on these until they had a system of thirty-nine works, which when done, rendered the offender subject to death by stoning.
 This excessive strictness made the observance of the Sabbath wholly impossible and brought great burden upon them.

-The Sabbath was given to man for man's benefit, in order to give his rest.
+The Sabbath was given to man for man's benefit, in order to give him rest.
 It actually was a shadow pointing forward to Jesus Christ, who would become our rest.
 Jesus said, "Come unto me, all ye that labour and are heavy laden, and I will give you rest" (Matthew 11:28).
 The very purpose of the Sabbath was fulfilled in Christ.
 Jesus taught the Sabbath was not given to be a burden to man, but rather to be a blessing to man.
 He also taught that He was Lord of the Sabbath and there was no sin in doing good and ministering to the needs of mankind on that day.
-Jesus asked the Pharisees, "Is it lawful to do good on the sabbath days?"
-(Mark 3:4).
-The Pharisees were unable to answer this question, for they knew that it was lawful to do so.
-However, they still condemned Him for healing on the Sabbath day.